jjvanzon/Circular-Language-Spec-Plans/future/content-changes/classes-content-changes.md

 -----

 - [ ] ~ The readability of these articles might be questioned.
-See 'Redo Easy Themes' in the document Encircle Language Spec Strategy.
+See 'Redo Easy Themes' in the document Circular Language Spec Strategy.

 ### Done

 #### 2020-06-11 Done Content Changes for Classes Chapter

 - [x] Object-commands / command-objects exchangeability doubts.
 - [x] It seems to be used as the main idea, this exchangeability.
-But that seems demotable to Encircle Broader View perhaps or maybe even Encircle Construct Drafts.
+But that seems demotable to Circular Broader View perhaps or maybe even Circular Construct Drafts.
 - [x] What might be left of the Classes story if the base of it might be deprecated?
 Almost a rewrite?
 Not sure.
-- [x] What if I move the exchangeability issue to Encircle Broader View or Encircle Construct Drafts?
+- [x] What if I move the exchangeability issue to Circular Broader View or Circular Construct Drafts?
 Might not much text be left?
 - [x] ~~Is there a version in the history that might not make the Object-commands / command-objects exchangeability issue centric?
 Could that text be used?~~
 - [x] Some of the text seems to address the design time = run time issues.
 That issue might also not be in scope anymore.
 - [x] I feel the same sentence is repeated a lot in just slightly different formulations.
 - [x] Class Reference seems a bit of an ambiguous term.
 You might reference a class with an object line, but here I mean when an object points out its class with a class line.
 Class redirection?
 Class pointer?
 I think I might rather make pointer and reference synonymous, so maybe not class pointer.
 - [x] The diagram explanation of Commands and Classes Loosely Coupled might be merged into the conceptual explanation, if I follow the editing ideas I had.
-But the issue might be moved from Encircle Language Spec to Encircle Broader View at some point, so perhaps this has less priority.
+But the issue might be moved from Circular Language Spec to Circular Broader View at some point, so perhaps this has less priority.
 Not sure.
 I could go either way.